superluminar-io/cdk-hello-world/README.md

    ```

 1. Deploy: `npx cdk deploy`
-1. Copy the endpoint URL from the output of the deployment and run the following request: `curl -X POST https://XXXXX.execute-api.eu-central-1.amazonaws.com/notes`
+1. Copy the endpoint URL from the output of the deployment and run the following request to send a HTTP request: `curl -X POST https://XXXXX.execute-api.eu-central-1.amazonaws.com/notes`

 **Questions:**

-- What is a CloudFormation output and where do I find it?
+- What is a stack's output and where do you find it?
-- How does the integration between API Gateway and Lambda work?
+- How does the integration of API Gateway and AWS Lambda work?
-- What happens if I try to access routes I didn't configure?
+- What happens if you try to access routes you did not configure?

 ### DynamoDB

-We have an API and a lambda function.
-Pretty cool, now let's create a database and persist something:
+You have an Amazon API Gateway and an AWS Lambda function.
+Pretty cool!
+Now, create a DynamoDB table to persist data:

-1. As always, new dependencies: `npm i @aws-cdk/aws-dynamodb`
+1. As always, add the needed dependencies: `npm i @aws-cdk/aws-dynamodb`
-1. Plus more dependencies for our local setup: `npm i --save-dev aws-sdk @types/aws-lambda`
+1. Plus, more dependencies for the local environment: `npm i --save-dev aws-sdk @types/aws-lambda`
-1. Extend our stack:
+1. Extend your CDK stack:

    ```typescript
    import * as cdk from "@aws-cdk/core";